forfuture29/Udacity_DQN_Navigation/README.md

 Reward:  +1 (Yellow Banana), -1 (Blue Banana)

-Enviroment Solved:  Average Reward >=13.0 with the lastest 100 episodes
+Enviroment Solved:  Average Reward for the lastest 100 episodes >=13.0

+# Getting Started

+# How to run the code

+You can run the code both from Nagivation.ipynb and Report.ipynb.
+I recommend to run the code in Report.ipynb since the instructions have been divided into 7 steps with descripstions.